RSS

 What is included in this marketing training and help?

 You might have seen the long list of support URL , we give authors.
-But what really is included in the marketing planning, the creation of a platform and the brand of you as an author?
+But what really is included in the marketing planning, the creation of a platform and your brand as an author?
 There is so much behind the scenes what’s involved, have a closer look at some of what we do:

 We evaluate your current publishing situation: